left: Mick Rock’s photo, “Dude ’72”; right: “Dude ’72 #2” (from the same photo shoot) recently published by Tashen

 I recently had an opportunity to ask the boy himself—Tony Campbell, now 51—what he remembers about that day.
-Surprisingly, although he remembers the day Mick Rock took his picture, up until about a month ago, he had never seen the photo.
+He remembers the day Mick Rock took his picture.
+But surprisingly, up until about a month ago, he had never seen the photo.

 Randy Ludacer: I’ve read that the location of the photo was a kids “play centre” which might have been one of those UK “adventure playgrounds” that sprang up in the 1960s.
 How did you come to be modeling for Mr. Rock at that particular time and place?

 Tony Campbell: It was an adventure playground on Regent’s Park Estate, I use to play there….
 My dad, aunt, uncle and cousins lived there.
 That day there was a festival going on.
 I was just playing around and who I now know to be Mick Rock, asks if he could take some pictures.
 I can’t remember where the guitar came from but it wasn’t me [who made it] and unfortunately I can’t remember who applied the makeup.